immcantation/dowser/docs/topics/makeAirrClone.md

 clone
 :   name of the column containing the identifier for the clone.
 All entries in this column should be identical.

+subgroup
+:   name of the column containing the identifier for the subgroup.

 mask_char
 :   character to use for masking and padding.